-Logarithmic differentiation is a way to find derivatives by taking ln\ln of both sides first and then differentiating implicitly.
-It is most useful when a function has a variable exponent, like xxx^x, or when products and quotients would be messy to expand term by term.
+Logarithmic differentiation finds derivatives by taking ln\ln of both sides first, then differentiating implicitly.
+It is the standard route for functions with a variable exponent, like xxx^x, and for products or quotients that would be messy to expand term by term.

-Logarithmic differentiation is especially useful when at least one of these is true:
+Reach for logarithmic differentiation when at least one of these is true:

 1. The function is a variable power, such as xxx^x or (x2+1)x(x^2+1)^x.

-2. The function is a long product or quotient that would be tedious with repeated product and quotient rules.
+2. The function is a long product or quotient that repeated product and quotient rules would make tedious.

 3. Taking logs makes the structure easier to read before differentiating.

-For real-valued calculus, the domain matters.
-The logarithm step needs the expression inside the log to be positive on the interval you are using.
-Many textbook examples are chosen so that condition already holds.
+If you searched for how to differentiate xxx^x, this is the method — the ordinary power rule d(xn)/dx=nxn1d(x^n)/dx = nx^{n-1} does not apply because it assumes a constant exponent.
+For real-valued calculus the domain matters: the log step needs the expression inside the logarithm to be positive on the interval you are using.
+Many textbook examples are chosen so this already holds.

-Assume x>0x > 0.
-That condition matters because lnx\ln x is only defined for positive xx in real-valued calculus.
+Assume x>0x > 0, since lnx\ln x is only defined for positive xx in real-valued calculus.
+Start with

 y=xxy = x^x